evannetwork/vade-didcomm/README.md

             "name": "<attribute_name>",
             "cred_def_id": "<cred_def_id>",
             "predicate": "<predicate>",
-            "threshold": <threshold>
+            "threshold": "<threshold>"
         },
         // more predicates
     ]
 }
 ```

 Once the presentation exchange is complete, the verifier sends an ack message to the prover to confirm the receival and validity of the received Presentation data.

 ### issue_credential protocol

 The [`Issue Credential Protocol`] consists of 5 steps.
 The whole flow is implemented in the [`issue-credential test`].
 The general flow starts with a holder sending a `propose-credential` message to a issuer.
 The issuer has the option to answer with the `offer-credential` or terminate request with `problem-report` message.
 Holder receives `offer-credential` and decides to send `request-credential` message , Once issuer receives `request-credential`, he/she would respond with `issue-credential` and Holder will receive and send `ack` message to acknowledge the receipt of credential.

 Propose Credential message: